Updated March 2018

 What do I do if I have a "Red Flags"?

 There are two approachesthat most applicants use:

 - Hope they go unnoticed or that some reviewers of your application will not be dissuaded.
-This is often wishful thinking, depending on how visible the "Red Flag" is in your application.
+This is wishful thinking, and is very unlikely to succeed.

 - Get in front of them - Use your Personal Statement to explain mitigating circumstances and how you emerged from this better prepared for a career in EM.
 This is what you need to do.
 Addressing the issue head on shows maturity and strong character.
 Use the opportunity to create your narrative of why, so program directors can see see you as a well rounded individual and consider your application.